daiiz/griddles-ui-card/README.md

       + `streamMarginRight`: Specify the margin in right of streams as a number, in pixels.
       + `streamPaddingTop`: Specify the margin in the top of the card of the uppermost, in pixels.
       + `numberReadAtOnce`: Specify the number of cards which will be loaded at one time.
       + `displayFromTopLeftToBottomRight`: This number is used to adjust the speed of the animation when displaying the card.
-A value `1` as a reference.
+A value `1` is interpreted as a reference.
 This number is smaller, the animation speed will be faster.

 #### cards
    + object